fbpx

 MA organizations are restricted from using a single provider to fulfill multiple provider network requirements.
 For example, a provider cannot be listed with the specialty of psychiatry, clinical social work, or clinical psychology, and also as an Outpatient Behavioral Health facility.

-Get Your Complimentary Medicare Advantage Policy Brief
+Download Your Medicare Advantage Policy Brief

 Stay informed and ahead of the curve with our detailed Medicare Advantage Policy Brief – download now for the insights you need on the latest CMS updates!